raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

-postalCode | no | Postal code of customer's peramanent residence dateOfBirth | no | Customer's date of birth in `YYYY-MM-DD` format. ssn | no | Last four digits of the customer's Social Security Number. phone | yes | Customer's 10 digit phone number.
+postalCode | no | Postal code of customer's peramanent residence dateOfBirth | no | Customer's date of birth in `YYYY-MM-DD` format. ssn | no | Last four digits of the customer's Social Security Number. phone | no | Customer's 10 digit phone number.
 No hyphens or other separators.  e.g. `3334447777`

 ### Errors
 | HTTP Status | Message |